Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/v2/02-dhcp-services.md

 Final design:

+Final design:

-- Only uplinks and DHCP server-facing interfaces are trusted
+- Only uplinks and DHCP server-facing interfaces are trusted for DHCP Snooping
-- All client access ports remain untrusted
+- Client access ports remain untrusted for DHCP Snooping
 - DHCP Snooping enabled only on relevant VLANs
 - Option 82 disabled to ensure compatibility with DHCP relay
+- Static IP devices require additional consideration for DAI:
+  - Either ARP ACLs must be configured, or
+  - Interfaces hosting static devices must be trusted for ARP inspection

 This restored full DHCP functionality without removing Layer 2 security controls.

+Note: Static hosts are not present in the DHCP Snooping binding table, which can cause DAI to drop legitimate ARP traffic unless explicitly handled.

 ---